mitschabaude/montgomery/src/future-wasm-generate/README.md

 });
 ```

-- Probably: Optional conveniences to reduce boilerplate assembly like `local.get` and `i32.const`:
+- Probably: Conveniences to reduce boilerplate assembly like `local.get` and `i32.const`:
+  - proved very useful in `../lib/wasm-generate.js`
+  - improves both readability & productivity
+  - but pure, unmodified assembly should always be possible to write - syntax sugar has to be optional

 ```ts
 const myFunction = func({ in: { x: i32, y: i32 }, out: [i32] }, ({ x, y }) => {